When Deep Purple Improbably Returned With ‘Perfect Strangers’

 For some, however this familiar chemistry was just that – old.
 A two-star Rolling Stone review of Perfect Stranger lamented that most of "the material consists of hastily knocked-off jams."
 Glover, taking it all in stride, said: "True to form, critics for the most part destroyed us."

 Fans were a different story.
 Perfect Strangers was a Top 5 hit in handful of countries, including the U.K. – and it cracked the Top 20 in the U.S., becoming Deep Purple's first platinum release since 1972's Machine Head.
 Meanwhile, the tour in support of Perfect Strangers was such a blockbuster hit that it had to be extended.
 By 1985, Lord said Deep Purple was outdrawing every other rock star, save for Bruce Springsteen.

 Unfortunately, they weren't able to keep the momentum going.
 "Perfect Strangers pretty much wrote itself," the late Lord admitted to Modern Keyboard.
 "It was so glorious, because it was great to be back together after being apart for so many years.
 We had grins from ear to ear."

-But when it came time to construct the follow up, something had changed.
+When it came time to construct the follow up, however, something had changed.
 The just-be-yourself lessons of Perfect Strangers had been inexplicably forgotten.
 "The House of Blue Light [Deep Purple's 1987 follow-up] was a weird album and hard to put together," Lord added.
 "We made the massive mistake of trying to make our music current.
 We discovered that people didn’t want us to that.
 They wanted us to do what we do best.
-We’re Deep Purple -- loud, proud, pure and simple."
+We’re Deep Purple – loud, proud, pure and simple."